-By default, all WordPress CSS and Javascript files are included something like this:
+By default, all WordPress CSS and JavaScript files are included like this:

 <link rel="stylesheet" href="https://webtoolsplus.com/wp-includes/css/dashicons.min.css?ver=4.3.1" />

-I personally don’t like the use of full file URL and version when including CSS or JS, because query string (the ?ver= part) sometimes messes with caching files in browser and/or proxy servers, and the protocol (http/https) can be bothersome when migrating to https or if your site is accessible in both versions.
+I personally don’t like using the full file URL and version when including CSS or JS because the query string (the ?ver= part) sometimes interferes with caching in browsers and/or proxy servers.
+Additionally, the protocol (http/https) can cause issues when migrating to HTTPS or if your site is accessible via both versions.

-So, I wrote a simple function that removes all this unnecessary bloat from the href attribute and produces simpler, cleaner href value which looks like this:
+So, I wrote a simple function that removes this unnecessary bloat from the href

 <link rel="stylesheet" href="/wp-includes/css/dashicons.min.css" />